apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 The declared class must implement `org.apache.hadoop.fs.azurebfs.extensions.SASTokenProvider`.

-*Note:* When using a token provider implementation that provides a User Delegation SAS Token or Service SAS Token, some operations may be out of scope and may fail.
+*Note:* When using a token provider implementation that provides a User Delegation SAS Token or Service SAS Token, some operations may be out of scope and may fail.<br>
+Also, SAS Token Based Authentication is recommended to be used only for HNS-Enabled Accounts.
+Some operations might fail for Non-HNS Accounts.

 ### Fixed Shared Access Signature (SAS) Token